 Madison, Milwaukee, Green Bay, La Crosse, Eau Claire and Racine are top start-up ecosystems according to February 2019 – Silicon Prairie Report.
 Be a part of this ecosystem today!

 Why Choose Wisconsin for Incorporation?

 Is Wisconsin an innovation state?
 According to a report by Brookings Institution, 2015, Wisconsin’s commitment towards advancement in STEM programs has been praise worthy and today, Madison is considered amongst the first in metro areas for STEM grads.
-The state also has the 5th strongest engineering program in nation and 2nd best state for scaling up business.
+The state also has the 5th strongest engineering program in the nation and is the 2nd best state for scaling up businesses.
 Innovation and a strong business platform have been driving factors for company incorporation in Wisconsin.

 Business Development Tax Credit (BTC) program

 The Business Development Tax Credit (BTC) program will benefit those who set up companies in Wisconsin as it is a performance-based, refundable income tax credit program.
 The primary objective of this program is to encourage business development in the state.
 The BTC Program is a replacement for the Jobs Tax Credit (JTC) Program and the Economic Development Tax Credit (ETC) Program.
 Your business needs a WEDC certification for eligibility in order to earn tax credits.
 You can earn the following credits through this program:

 - Job creation tax credits may be equal to almost 10% of the annual wages for employees in full-time jobs.

 - Tax credit of 5% on annual wages for employees especially if your business is situated in an economically distressed zone or area